Plutella xylostella (Linnaeus, 1758)

 SpeciesPlutella xylostella (Diamond Backed Moth, Diamond-back Moth)

-GenusPlutella (a genus of small ermine moths)
+GenusPlutella (a genus of smudge micro-moths)

-FamilyPLUTELLIDAE (a family of moths)
+FamilyPLUTELLIDAE (a family of smudge micro-moths)

 InfraorderHeteroneura (an infraorder of moths and butterflies)